alok-96/To-Do-List/README.md

 ## To-Do-List
-A web application to keep track of the important tasks, buit with React, HTML and CSS.
+A web application to keep track of the important tasks, built with React, HTML and CSS.

 ## Project Screen Shot(s)
 ![image](https://github.com/alok-96/to-do-list/assets/90456532/19750c58-0a6f-402e-865c-ffbcbdfd9c14)